-While it’s expected typical wording changes during the provisioning process will be implemented in 11, the actual flow of setting up a COPE device, be that WPoFMD of WPoCOD, will be practically the same for end users.
+While it’s expected typical wording changes during the provisioning process are implemented in 11, the actual flow of setting up a COPE device, be that WPoFMD of WPoCOD, is practically the same for end users.

 The device will undergo zero-touch or QR provisioning like a typical WPoFMD deployment, and will be provided messaging consistent with what’s seen in Android 10 and below, setting up your device, setting up the work profile.
 It is primarily a back-end change.